 It must be evident to anyone that running a railway is an expensive business.
 When you’ve got to build that railway, virtually from scratch, the task and associated costs become that much greater which is why the job takes a long time in ‘real world’ terms.
 If Network Rail can rebuild the track at Dawlish in a matter of weeks as they did a year or two back, just think what we could do with the same budget and resources!

 Of course, the two projects aren’t really comparable but they do explain why we need to raise as much money as we can to make even modest progress.
 Long gone are the days when surplus track could be acquired for just the cost of transportation - today, everything has its price and the value of scrap is well recognised by those with materials to sell.

+These are just a few of the restoration plans we have to tackle in the coming months.
+General maintenance of buildings and equipment are constant necessities that require fuelling with cash.
 Please take a few moments to browse through the pages that follow and if you feel you can spare a donation to speed our work along, it will be much appreciated.